-Are you craving a moment to just breathe but don’t how to de-stress?
-Do you feel like there’s no time for relaxing because your days are already packed full of changing diapers, doing laundry, cooking, or working?
+Are you craving a moment to just breathe but don’t know how to de-stress?
+Do you feel like there’s no time for relaxing?
+Are your days are already packed full of changing diapers, doing laundry, cooking, or working?

 Have you ever experienced a time in your life when a burden feels to heavy to carry, like bricks are tied to you under the weight of your worries?
 When you’re so tired that you can’t sleep?
 (Ironic, I know!)
 When your heart has been broken wide open and there’s nothing you can do but accept what is and wait until the storm passes?